SockguardSockguard

 POST /build is inspected by default.
 Sockguard blocks remote build contexts, networkmode=host, and Dockerfiles containing RUN instructions unless those behaviors are explicitly allowed.

-The remaining blind-write guardrail now covers the gaps Sockguard still cannot constrain safely, chiefly arbitrary exec without an allowlist and Swarm service management.
+The remaining blind-write guardrail covers body-bearing writes Sockguard still cannot constrain safely, chiefly arbitrary exec without an allowlist, POST /swarm/join without configured allowed_join_remote_addrs, and plugin setting writes without allowed assignment prefixes.
 Validation refuses to start with those rules allowed unless you explicitly set insecure_allow_body_blind_writes: true, to keep the enforcement boundary honest.

 Layer 6: Owner Label Isolation

-When ownership.owner is set, Sockguard stamps created containers, networks, volumes, and build-produced images with an owner label, injects label= filters into list/prune/events responses, and inspects target resources on individual requests to deny cross-owner access.
+When ownership.owner is set, Sockguard stamps label-capable creates and build-produced images with an owner label, injects owner filters into list/prune/events responses, and inspects target resources on individual requests to deny cross-owner access.
+That now covers owned containers, images, networks, volumes, services, tasks, secrets, configs, nodes, and swarm state, with service writes stamping both the service and its task template so downstream tasks inherit the same owner identity, /nodes using Docker's node.label filter key, and unlabeled node/swarm resources only claimable through their update paths.
 This turns one shared Docker socket into N isolated identity views.

 Layer 7: Visibility-Controlled Reads